kijanawoodard/Blog/src/Blog.Web/Content/posts/dotnet-demon.markdown

 In addition to auto-save and compile, [.net demon] integrates with [live reload] so Chrome auto-refreshes as I code.
 I just glance at my browser to see changes.

-In addition, I find I'm using the mouse a lot less as well.
+I find I'm using the mouse a lot less as well.

 I think I've gotten my money's worth typing up this post. :-]